bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 - a voltage automatically read from the initial cut height.
 - the **plasmac.cut-volts** input pin.

-IHS may be disabled with one of two different types:
+IHS may be skipped in one of two different ways:
-- Type 0 - If the start of the next cut is less than **plasmac.skip-ihs-distance** from the end of the last cut and THC is enabled.
+If THC is disabled then skip IHS if start of cut less than **plasmac.skip-ihs-distance** from last succesful probe.
-- Type 1 - If the start of the next cut is less than **plasmac.skip-ihs-distance** from the start of the last cut.
+If THC is enabled then skip IHS if start of cut less than **plasmac.skip-ihs-distance** from end of last cut.
 This feature is disabled after any error.
 For example if there is an arc failure while cutting then IHS will be performed regardless of where the cut is.

 Paused Motion allows reversing and forwarding along the current segment while paused.